 Motion For Default

-In most cases, alternative forms of service don’t lead to any significant results, but it does show you tried.
+In most cases, alternative forms of service don’t yield significant results, but again, it does show you tried.
 And once you do that, it’s finally time to move on to the next step.

 After 30 days, if you can’t find your spouse and they fail to respond to the published summons, you can apply for a Motion and Order Allowing Judgment by Default.

 This says you did everything you could but your spouse didn’t show.
-By failing to respond, they is in default, and this document asks the court to grant a judgment in your favor.
+By failing to respond, they are in default, and this document asks the court to grant a judgment in your favor.

 Related Reading: Jurisdiction And Divorce: Where You File Does Matter